 This is independent editorial content written by a PropertyMash Journalist.
 While we try to ensure all information is as accurate as possible, please double check with the developer or real estate agent directly before making a purchasing decision.
 The information contained within this article may be incorrect or out of date.

 Jewel is a three-tower development located on Old Burleigh Road in Surfers Paradise, resulting in it being the first beachfront resort to be built on the Gold Coast in 30 years.
-The three-tower development will include a three-level podium, a six-star hotel comprising 169 suites, and 512 one, two and three-bedroom apartments.
+The three-tower development includes a three-level podium, a six-star hotel comprising 169 suites, and 512 one, two and three-bedroom apartments.
 One-bedroom apartments start at $779,000.
 Two-bedroom apartments at Jewel start from $1.3 million and three-bedroom apartments at $3,988,000.

 Stretched across 130m of absolute beach frontage, the Jewel project is unlike anything seen on the Gold Coast in a generation.
 It truly is a jewel in the crown of the Gold Coast, and will remain a key landmark building for decades to come.
 The site sits over 2.8 acres and will include expansive resident facilities across all three buildings, including a Michelin Star restaurant and a grand ballroom.
 There are a total of 812 secure car spaces at Jewel as well.